Ochala27/Pride_collection/README.md

 Ø  Cart displays the added items with quantities and total price.
 Ø  Checkout process to vendor whatsApp number

-3)Pride collection, I want to add new products to my gallery and manage existing products easily.
+3) Pride collection, I want to add new products to my gallery and manage existing products easily.

  User Journey: